Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 - **Step 7: Implement the Plan** - Once satisfied with the plan, proceed to implement it step by step.
 Follow the outlined steps carefully to ensure thorough completion of your task.

-- **Step 8: Load Plan into Code Completion (Pro Feature 💎)** - For paying users, enhance your coding experience by loading the plan into the code completion tool.
+- **Step 8: Load Plan into Code Completion (Pro Feature :fontawesome-solid-star:)** - For paying users, enhance your coding experience by loading the plan into the code completion tool.
 Click on "Load plan into auto-completer".
 As you work through the steps, the code completion will assist you, providing relevant suggestions to efficiently write your code according to the plan.

 ### 2. Continuous Code Improvement